osohq/oso/docs/getting-started.rst

 oso's authorization system is deny-by-default.
 Since we haven't yet written any policy code, Alice is not allowed to view expenses.
-To see that in action, start an IRB session and follow along:
+To see that in action, start a REPL session and follow along:

 .. .. code-block:: irb
 ..